taoshidev/proprietary-trading-network/docs/miner.md

 | Mainnet     |      8 |
 | Testnet     |    116 |

 The simplest way to get a miner to submit orders to validators is by manually running `mining/sample_signal_request.py`.
 However, we expect most top miners to interface their existing trading software with `neurons/miner.py` and `mining/run_receive_signals_server.py` to automatically send trade signals.
+We will be releasing more detailed guides on how to set up an automated trades soon.

 **DANGER**